cmvandrevala/csc_122_copy_constructors/README.md

 # Copy Constructors

-This repository goes over some of the basics of binary search trees.
+This repository goes over some of the basics of copy constructors.

 ## Building Executables With CMake Via the Terminal